maros/Zway-ConditionSwitch/README.md

 will be turned on, otherwise it will be turned off.
 If the negate config option is set this behaviour is inversed.

+If no switched devices are configured, this module will create a basic binary sensor that indicates the state of the condition.

 # Configuration

 ## presenceMode